AlibabaCloudDocs/ecs/intl.en-US/Images/Public image/Known issues.md

 ## CentOS 6.8: An instance installed with the NFS client fails to respond

 -   Problem description: A CentOS 6.8 instance installed with the NFS client fails to respond and must be restarted.
--   Cause: When you use the NFS service on instances whose operating system kernel versions are 2.6.32-696 to 2.6.32-696.10, the NFS client will attempt to end a TCP connection if a glitch occurs due to communication latency.
+-   Cause: When you use the NFS service on instances whose operating system kernel versions are 2.6.32-696 to 2.6.32-696.10, the NFS client attempts to end a TCP connection if a glitch occurs due to communication latency.
 Specifically, if the NFS server is delayed in sending a response to the NFS client, the connection initiated by the NFS client may be stalled in the FIN\_WAIT2 state.
-Typically, the connection will expire and close a minute after the connection enters the FIN\_WAIT2 state and the NFS client will initiate another connection.
+Typically, the connection expires and closes one minute after the connection enters the FIN\_WAIT2 state and the NFS client can initiate another connection.
 However, kernel versions 2.6.32-696 to 2.6.32-696.10 have issues with establishing TCP connections.
-As a result, the connection will remain in the FIN\_WAIT2 state, the NFS client will be unable to recover the TCP connection, and a new TCP connection cannot be initiated.
-The requests will hang, and the only way to fix the issue is to restart the instance.
+As a result, the connection remains in the FIN\_WAIT2 state, the NFS client is unable to recover the TCP connection, and a new TCP connection cannot be initiated.
+The requests hang, and the only way to fix the issue is to restart the instance.
 -   Involved images: centos\_6\_08\_32\_40G\_alibase\_20170710.vhd and centos\_6\_08\_64\_20G\_alibase\_20170824.vhd.
 -   Solution: Run the yum update command to update the kernel to 2.6.32-696.11 or later.